MoldyMacaroniX/dashword.net/_src/posts/stereo-madness-analysis.md

 ---
-title: "Stereo Madness: A Critical Analysis"
+title: "A Critical Analysis Of The First Geometry Dash Level: Stereo Madness"
 desc: Geometry Dash's first level Stereo Madness never gets the recognition for creativity it deserves.
 I want to fill that void.
 date: 2022-02-04